neilwen987/CSR_Adaptive_Rep/README.md

     - Dataset preparations &#x2705;
     - Training &#x2705;
     - Evaluation &#x2705;
-  - Retrieval Time Evaluation &#x1F4CC;
+  - Retrieval Time Evaluation &#x2705;
-- Upload CSR on HugginFace &#x1F4CC;
+- loading CSR with [Sentence Transformers](https://github.com/UKPLab/sentence-transformers) &#x1F4CC;

 ## Set up
 You only need to prepare an empty conda environment with Python 3 (reference version: Python 3.8.20) and `pip install` the `requirements.txt` file in this directory.